 A month or so back I was contacted by EcoZoom to see if I would be interested in doing a post about the EcoZoom Zoom Versa stove.
-I have had my eye on these EcoZoom stoves fro quite some while, so I gladly agreed.
-I have not been paid to do this, but EcoZoom have provided a stove at no cost for me to try out.
+I have had my eye on these EcoZoom stoves for quite some while, so I gladly agreed.
+I have not been paid to do this, but EcoZoom has provided a stove at no cost for me to try out.
 This will in no way bias my opinions.

 Firstly here is the product description from the EcoZoom website:

 EcoZoom’s Versa Stove can burn wood, charcoal, or dried biomass and is our most versatile cook stove.
 The Versa is a great option for those wanting cook fuel options while still providing the same EcoZoom durability.
 The Versa is our most popular emergency preparedness model in the United States and is also great for camping.

 The Zoom Versa features an abrasion-resistant and durable ceramic combustion chamber with a 10 cm in diameter vertical section that forces the gases to mix with the flame, decreasing harmful emissions and adds a refractory metal liner to the inside of the combustion chamber that protects the ceramic insulation, increases the life of your stove, and improves combustion efficiency.

 This stove features our new hinged combustion chamber doors enabling for an effortless conversion from wood to charcoal fuels.
 Both the main combustion chamber door and the damper door (bottom door) have reinforced metal frames and have hinges that serve to securely close the doors and regulate airflow.
 The Zoom Versa also has a durable, reformulated 6-pronged cast iron stovetop that improves heat transfer for all pots including round bottom pots and woks.